Evening and Morning Star Candlestick Patterns are defined as 3 candlestick patterns.

 Three Soldier candlestick pattern

-The three soldiers candlestick are composed of three large bullish candlesticks that appear after a long fall of prices indicating a probable reversal in trend.
+They normally appear after a long fall of prices indicating a probable reversal in trend.
 It is a bullish reversal pattern.

 This pattern is more bullish when it forms after an extended down trend or after a congestion.

 This shows great power and full control of the buyers in the market.
 The three candlesticks have small or nor upper wicks/upper shadows.
 Prices close near the high.

 The three crows

 These are the triple bearish candlesticks that appear after a long upper trend indicating a reversal in trend.
 Three crows is a bearish reversal candlestick pattern.
-Below is the three crows candlestick pattern.

 This indicates a big shift of power from the buyers to the sellers.
 The candlesticks have small or no wicks/lower shadows, prices close near the low.

 However, It always signifies a strong trend a head when it appears in the middle of a downtrend.

 The three soldiers are bullish reversal patterns when at the end of a downtrend.
-It also signifies a strong uptrend when in the middle of an uptrend
+It also signifies a strong uptrend when in the middle of an uptrend.

 Three inside up and down